-The first step of any surgery is a consultation with a licensed and board-certified plastic surgeon.
-Dr. Miller and Dr. Sanan will sit down with you to assess your aesthetic goals and let you know if you are a good candidate for the surgery.
+The first step of any surgery is a consultation with a plastic surgeon.
+Dr. Miller, Dr. Sanan, and Dr. Tandon will sit down with you to assess your aesthetic goals and let you know if you are a good candidate for the surgery.
 During the consultation, they may ask about your medical history and examine your facial features.

 Once you have decided to undergo surgery, you can start preparing for the procedure.
 Your plastic surgeon will give you detailed advice and instructions specific to your situation.
 There are also some general steps you can take to help you prepare for the surgery to ensure you get the best possible results.

 At least a month before your surgery, you should refrain from smoking or using nicotine products, as they can negatively impact healing.
 You should also discontinue certain medications, supplements, and herbal remedies that may interact poorly with the anesthetic and healing process.

 Closer to the surgery, you can start planning for the procedure date and recovery.
 You may want to arrange for transportation to and from the surgery center and ensure you have a comfortable, clean space to recover in, with easy access to essentials like water, medication, and healthy snacks.
 You may also want to have items like ice packs, and extra pillows on hand.

 It’s also a good idea to have someone available to assist you during the first few days of your recovery, especially if you live alone.
 They can help with tasks like preparing meals, running errands, and offering emotional support.
 In addition, you might want to take a week off work just to make sure you get the rest you need.
 Many patients return to work within a couple days of the procedure.